Anamarie Avila Farias

-Anamarie Avila Farias is an American politician who is a member of the California State Assembly from the 15th district since 2024.
-She previously served on the Contra Costa County School Board, the California Housing Finance Agency board, and the Martinez City Council.
+Anamarie Ávila Farías is an American politician who is a member of the California State Assembly from the 15th district since 2024.
+She previously served on the Contra Costa County Board of Education, the California Housing Finance Agency board, and the Martinez City Council.

 Early life

-Avila Farias is the granddaughter of immigrants from Mexico who came to the United States through the Bracero Program.
+Ávila Farías was born in Martinez, California She is the granddaughter of immigrants from Mexico who came to the United States through the Bracero Program.

 Early political career

-Avila Farias was elected to a single term on the Martinez City Council in 2012, becoming the first Latina elected to the body.
+Ávila Farías was elected to a single term on the Martinez City Council in 2012, becoming the first Latina elected to the body.
 She was appointed to the California Housing Finance Agency Board of Directors by Governor Jerry Brown in 2015 and re-appointed by Gavin Newsom in 2021.

-In 2017, Avila Farias and a group of activists filed a lawsuit under the California Voting Rights Act alleging the Martinez Unified School District board diluted minority-representation through at-large elections.
+In 2017, Ávila Farías and a group of activists filed a lawsuit under the California Voting Rights Act alleging the Martinez Unified School District board diluted minority-representation through at-large elections.
 The board ultimately split the board representation into districts and paid $90,000 in legal fees.

-In 2022, Avila Farias made a Facebook post encouraging boycotting the 4th of July because of the Dobbs v.
+In 2022, Ávila Farías made a Facebook post encouraging boycotting the 4th of July because of the Dobbs v.
 Jackson Women's Health Organization ruling.

 2016 Contra Costa County Supervisor campaign

-Avila Farias ran for Contra Costa County Board of Supervisors in 2016, losing to incumbent Federal Glover.
-A mailer accused her and her husband Isidro of improperly receiving a $40,000 relief for building homes from the Martinez City Council in 2008.
+Ávila Farías ran for Contra Costa County Board of Supervisors in 2016, losing to incumbent Federal Glover.

 California State Assembly

-Avila Farias ran in the 2024 election for the California State Assembly in the 15th district after the incumbent Assemblymember, Tim Grayson, announced that he would forgo reelection and run for the California State Senate instead.
-Avila Farias and Republican Sonia Ledo advanced to the general election.
-Avila Farias was elected.
-As of the end of the 2025 session, Avila Farias was a member of the standing committees on Aging and Long-Term Care; Housing and Community Development; Military and Veterans Affairs; Water, Parks and Wildlife, and Insurance, and was co-chair of the Select Committee on Housing Finance and Affordability, and a member of several other select committees.
+Ávila Farías ran in the 2024 election for the California State Assembly in the 15th district after the incumbent Assemblymember, Tim Grayson, announced that he would forgo reelection and run for the California State Senate instead. Ávila Farías and Republican Sonia Ledo advanced to the general election. Ávila Farías was elected.
+As of the end of the 2025 session, Ávila Farías was a member of the standing committees on Aging and Long-Term Care; Housing and Community Development; Military and Veterans Affairs; Water, Parks and Wildlife, and Insurance, and was co-chair of the Select Committee on Housing Finance and Affordability, and a member of several other select committees.
 In her first session in the Assembly, she authored a number of bills on housing, education, and other issues.

+In January 2026, Ávila Farías introduced a bill to bar people employed by ICE between September 2025 and January 2029 from working in law enforcement or the public school system in California.